 Don’t make “Admin” your username

 For malcontents to log into your website they need more than just the password, they also need an administrator’s username.
 The one used most often is “Admin.”
 So it’s quite easy to guess.
 So don’t use it!
 But you need to do more than that.
-The first user created when WordPress is installed is probably an admin.
-And finding out that username can be as simple as going to your website with ?author=1 tacked onto the end of the URL. (https://www.YouDomainName.com/?author=1) If you can type this in and get to a page that has your admin username at the end of the URL, then you may want to add security measures to stop this.
+The first user created when WordPress is installed is commonly admin.
+Which finding out that username can be as simple as going to your website with ?author=1 tacked onto the end of the URL. (https://www.YouDomainName.com/?author=1) If you can type this in and get to a page that has your admin username at the end of the URL, then you may want to add security measures to stop this.

 Limit login attempts

-If you have used an easy to find username, and a weak password, how do hackers get into your site?
+If you have used an easy-to-find username, and a weak password, how do hackers get into your site?
 One method is brute force.
 They use automated bots that try different logins over and over.
 Fortunately, this is easy to thwart.
 There are plugins that will limit how many attempts can be made to get into your site.
 After a set number of attempts, the IP address of the attacker will be blocked.

 It’s 10pm – do you know what your plugins are doing?